Marquette University Law School

 Marquette prides itself on offering a “flexible evening program” and being “very accommodating to part-time students.”
 Many classes are offered at night to accommodate “full-time work schedules and family lives.”
 The school’s Milwaukee location affords the school’s career services center to provide “many opportunities to obtain practical experience through internships and clinic work in the legal community,” making it possible for students to get hands-on training throughout their academic career.
 “The extensive clinical, internship, and externship program run by Professor Hammer offers a great opportunity to get practice in a wide variety of subject areas while building a network of attorneys.
 The faculty is also extremely accessible,” says a 3L.
 “Especially the Academic Success Program, which provides 1Ls with access to 2Ls and 3Ls for study assistance,” reflects a 1L.
 The school continues supporting its students past graduation with its state bar exam exemption program, which allows graduates to begin their career without having to take the nationwide exam.
 The program is one of two of its kind in the state of Wisconsin.
 “My school is in a community with lawyers who care about the law school.
 Students get numerous chances to interact with, work with, and learn from the lawyers in the city and around the state,” says a 3L.

 Campus Life/Facilities: “The new building is an amazing environment.
 It offers comfortable study space, a workout gym, and plenty of light,” says a 3L.
-“The law school classrooms are like walking onto the bridge of a starship; projectors and screens hidden in the ceilings; automated lights, microphones, and blinds; touchscreens that control the entire room.
+“The law school classrooms are like walking onto the bridge of a starship; projectors and screens hidden in the ceilings (check out this website for a review of the best projectors under $500); automated lights, microphones, and blinds; touchscreens that control the entire room.
 It is the ultimate joining of cutting edge technology and media integration with the age-old study of law,” a 2L chimes in.
 “There is a surplus of outlets, bathrooms, and study rooms.
 The library is an open, flowing concept Milwaukee itself is laid back and promotes the campus’ communal spirit.
 There are an abundance of social activities on campus to make up for what the surrounding neighborhoods lack.
 Students enjoy student-faculty basketball games, intramural sports, or the “Malpractice Ball, Brewers games, Bucks games, and various NCAA Division I sports [games].”
 Thursday night is known as the Bar Review, “where most students go out to the same bar and blow off steam” and “relax and get ready to study for the weekend.”

 Because of the large part-time program there is a wide variety of ages within the student body.
 Older students that maintain full time jobs and families commute to and from campus, causing a small divide between themselves and the younger students.
 Students say, though the overall feeling is inclusive, “students can be a little clique-y.”
 Marquette Law students are quick to let you know, however, that you won’t find any cutthroat competitive streaks here.
 “I feel like I’m in the third round of ‘American Idol.’
 Everyone is watching their own back, and everyone else’s,” says a student.
 “I broke my leg and had to miss two days.
 I had four sets of notes for each class in my e-mail inbox without soliciting them from anybody,” says a 2L.
 Most students feel like the campus community here is small, which can sometimes give off “a high school-like feeling—everyone knows everyone else, who they are, and likely some detail of their life.”
 Depending on what a person wants, that could be a good or bad thing.